Finite elements can handle complex geometry, adaptive meshes, higher-order approximations and has a firm theory

 The concept of a finite element

-Basic data structures: vertices
+Basic data structures: vertices, cells, dof_map

 Example: data structures for P2 elements